 When We Don't Live Into Our Purpose We Become Depressed

-Failing to keep the cosmic order healthy in our corner of the world in my sense of it, as a therapist, is the number one cause of depression and anxiety.
+Failing to keep the cosmic order healthy in our corner of the world in my sense of it, is the number one cause of depression and anxiety.
 We are all wired to give to life.
-What I have found is that we as humans tend to beat ourselves up for not living into some grand looking, far reaching, meaningful purpose that gets us noticed and approved of by others.
-And so we miss the small essential progressions that must be made in our character and in our practical life so that we can move forward in a daily, incremental way towards a unique way of contribution.
+What I have found is that many of us tend to beat ourselves up for not living into some grand looking, far reaching, meaningful purpose that gets us noticed and approved of by others.
+In the midst of such unnecessary overwhelming creative visions, we miss the small essential progressions that must be made in our character, and so that we can move forward in a daily, incremental, growth-oriented way.

-This is how we evolve as families, as work groups, and as larger and evolving systems.
-Perhaps the biggest mistake people make is thinking that they can progress as an individual entity and that they are not part of a larger network of connection that needs to progress along with the whole.
+We free those who love us by choosing to be our best selves.
+Each day we do what we can to positively uplift the fabric of our life.
+This is how we evolve as families, as work groups, and as larger and evolving human systems.
+Perhaps the biggest mistake people make in pursuing their purpose is thinking that they can progress as an individual entity, and that they need to step over other people in pursuit of their goals.
+From our ego selves we tend to want to have a "win" right now.
+We can easily forget that we are a part of a larger network of connection that needs to progress along with the needs of the whole.

 Living Into Purpose in Increments

-I think when we are creative people we often see things years and years in advance and it can take a long time to live into a big vision.
-Life a human being is often slow moving and we most often progress by increments.
-For myself, having long been a prolific creator, I have had to often take side steps in other directions to get my family life, my emotional life and my practical life in order before I can take the next step in my creative life.
+Life progresses in wholes.
+For myself, having long been a prolific creator, I have had to take many side steps to get my family life, my emotional life, and my practical home and working life in healthy and loving order before I could take the next step towards my creative visions .

 Change Is Only Found in Taking Action

 "Our hormonal and nerve impulses will change to correspond to the new person we are becoming.
 Once we have achieved this degree of change we are able to do "good deeds" without any expectation of reward.
-Good deeds are now a natural and spontaneous expression of our beings as a result of our consciousness becoming established at a higher level.
+Good deeds (a life purpose direction) is now a natural and spontaneous expression of our beings as a result of our consciousness becoming established at a higher level.
 We can start by making small changes in our life by focusing on little things."